iamsaief/javascript-learn-unlearn-relearn/README.md

 **❇️ The Basket (Closure):**

 - ✨ The picnic basket encapsulates everything you need for the picnic.
-- ✨ It “closes over” its contents, keeping them private and secure.
+- ✨ It __closes over__ its contents, keeping them private and secure.
 - ✨  Similarly, a closure in JavaScript encapsulates variables and functions within a specific context.

 **🔥 How Do Closures Work?**

 1. **ℹ️ Lexical Scope:**
     - ✨ JavaScript uses lexical scoping, which means that functions have access to variables defined in their containing (parent) functions.
-    - ✨ When a function is defined, it “captures” its surrounding scope, creating a closure.
+    - ✨ When a function is defined, it _captures_ its surrounding scope, creating a closure.
 2. **ℹ️ Creating a Closure:** A closure is formed when:
     - ✨ An inner function is defined within an outer function.
     - ✨ The inner function references variables from the outer function.